An ultimate guide to snowboarding for creative and tech people (and everyone else).

 - mount it on your snowboard with your preferred angles and so your boots are centered over the board

-Check out this video for more details on binding setup.
+Check out these videos for more details on binding setup.

 Especially as a beginner you may sit on ground more often so pay attention to choosing quality pants.